Worried about someone's mental health

 How can I ask for help outside of the NHS?

-You could try to get your relative help from a local charity.
-Your relative might find a local charity less ‘clinical’ than a GP surgery.
+You could try to get someone help from a local charity.
+An individual might find a local charity less ‘clinical’ than a GP surgery.
 This may make them feel more comfortable.
 Charity support will be different across the country.
 But often they can help with recovery plans, one to one support and support groups.

 Some charities can provide mental health treatments such as talking therapies, but they can’t prescribe medications.

 Some charities may have contact with NHS mental health services.
-They could let mental health services know if your relative is unwell and they need a mental health assessment.
+They could let mental health services know if someone is unwell and they need a mental health assessment.

-You can ask social services to carry out a social care assessment for your relative.
+You can ask social services to carry out a social care assessment.
 This is called a ‘needs assessment.’
-The assessment will work out if social services can support your relative in line with The Care Act 2014.
+The assessment will work out if social services can support an individual in line with The Care Act 2014.
 Social services have to assess someone who has high care needs.

 Social care support could be support in the home.
 Or help to use local facilities.
 Social services can’t give money for any treatment that your relative may need.

-A social worker, or other professional from the local authority, will usually assess your relative.
-But social services can ask other services to do assessment instead of them.3 They may do this if other services have more experience in your relative’s area of need.4 For example, they may ask a community mental health team to do an assessment.
+A social worker, or other professional from the local authority, will usually assess an individual.
+But social services can ask other services to do assessment instead of them.
+They may do this if other services have more experience the person you're concerned about’s area of need.
+For example, they may ask a community mental health team to do an assessment.

 How can I help someone who is not a friend, relative or loved one?